coleifer/huey/docs/api.rst

         .. py:function:: {decorated_func}.revoke([revoke_until=None[, revoke_once=False]])

             Prevent the given periodic task from executing.
-When no parameters are provided the function will not execute again.
+When no parameters are provided the function will not execute again until explicitly restored.

-            This function can be called multiple times, but each call will overwrite the limitations of the previous.
+            This function can be called multiple times, but each call will supercede any limitations placed on the previous revocation.

             :param datetime revoke_until: Prevent the execution of the task until the given datetime.
 If ``None`` it will prevent execution indefinitely.